kylephillips/simple-locator/readme.txt

 5. Use the included post type and latitude/longitude fields, or specify your own existing combination of type and fields.
 Works with Advanced Custom Fields.
 Ideal for developers looking for a customizable location search.

-6. Choose from a list of pre-defined map styles
+6. Choose from a list of pre-defined map styles, and optionally customize the Google Maps options object.

 7. Or, paste your own JSON formatted styles.